AsahiLinux/docs/SW:Hypervisor.md

 * With keyboard and mouse cursor moving: around 2min35s.
 * From password entered to desktop and menu bar: around +2min.

-# Getting the macOS kernel from a macOS install
+## Running the stock macOS kernel from a macOS install

 1. Boot into macOS
 2. Find the `kernelcache`, it is at ```/System/Volumes/Preboot/(UUID)/boot/(long hash)/System/Library/Caches/com.apple.kernelcaches/kernelcache```
 3. Make a copy of this file somewhere